What’s an Employee Complaint Form?

 Employee Complaint Form Template

-HR complaint forms are structured to allow employers and human resource managers to quickly and systematically interpret the complaint.
+HR complaint forms are structured to allow employers and human resource managers to quickly and systematically process the complaint.
 They usually contain:

 - Employee’s name